rrherr/loops/_sources/loops/bye_bye_birdie/an_english_teacher.md

 _"Oh Rosie, I told you, as soon as I get a few bucks ahead..."_

-You said it before, Albert!
+You said that before, Albert!
 And along came Conrad Birdie
 And it was goodbye, Geoffrey Chaucer
 Hello, William Morris